China’s Unique Jade Culture

 Yes.
 You Did.
 And I’ve Seen That.
 But What was THAT TECHNOLOGY Used? 😮😮😮😮😮

 All Things Chinese:

-It shall involve with arc grinding and polishing technology.
+It shall involve arc grinding and polishing technology.

-The key of grinding and polishing machine is the quality of stone roller which mainly depends on its material.
+The key to grinding and polishing machine is the quality of stone roller which mainly depends on its material.

 According to the Mohs scale, crystal’s hardness is about 7, while diamond is 10.

 A More Than 1,000-Year-Old Liuli Cup

 This Tang Dynasty relic was discovered from underground storage of Buddhist temple Gate to Markic Laws (famen si) in the 1980s.

 Liuli is a glass containing 18%~24% of lead, which increases the toughness of the material and allows for various colour tone.